afska/gba-link-connection/README.md

 ## Async version

-This version (`LinkCableMultiboot::Async`) allows more advanced use cases like displaying animations and/or audio during the transfers, probing the connections and marking the transfer as 'ready' to start.
+This version (`LinkCableMultiboot::Async`) allows more advanced use cases like playing animations and/or audio during the transfers, probing the connections and marking the transfer as 'ready' to start.
 It requires adding the provided interrupt service routines.

 ### Compile-time constants